-The United Nations Framework Convention on Climate Change (UNFCCC) is hosting its 23rd Conference of the Parties (COP23) this November in Bonn, Germany.
+The United Nations Framework Convention on Climate Change (UNFCCC) hosted the 23rd Conference of the Parties (COP-23) this November in Bonn, Germany.
 Each year, Tufts sends delegates to represent the university, and TIE is very excited to continue the great work of previous years.
 Through their status as observers, the Tufts community gains important insight into the discussions that frame global climate change policy.

 Witnessing these debates has long impacted faculty and student research and continues to shape Tufts' sustainability policy.
 ALL members of the Tufts community, including undergraduate students, graduate students, faculty and staff, are eligible to apply to attend COP.
 In addition to attending the vital discussions of the event, the Tufts delegates participate in several activities, such as exhibits, side events, and a newsroom that provides regular, on-going communication and updates on COP discussion and decisions to the wider Tufts community.